MeaneyLab/PRSoS/README.md

                         names that do not match the allele names in the GWAS description are indicated in the 'discard' column.
-This record will be saved to a file with the name specified in the Output flag, with .snplog as file extension.
+This record will be saved to a file with the name specified in the OUTPUT flag, with .snplog as file extension.
   --check_dup           Add this flag if you want to check for and discard
                         SNPs that are duplicated, which will take extra time.
                         By default, the script will assume there is no